Other mountain sports 80%

 The Arlberg Golf Club in Nasserein has a nine-hole course for experienced golfers, and there’s another nine-hole course at nearby Lech.

-The modern new sports and climbing centre arl.rock is great for rainy days, with an indoor climbing wall (there’s also an outdoor one), bouldering, two indoor tennis courts, squash, basketball, volleyball, badminton and indoor football on offer.
+The modern new sports and climbing centre arl.park is great for rainy days, with an indoor climbing wall (there’s also an outdoor one), bouldering, two indoor tennis courts, squash, basketball, volleyball, badminton and indoor football on offer.
 The centre also has an Asian restaurant.

 Between mid-June and the end of September, anyone staying in St Anton can fish over a 20km area and two mountain lakes.
 Brown and rainbow trout can be caught in the Rosanna River and in Verwall lake.
 There are char in the Verwallsee, down from the Constance lodge.